 Jamie Marloo Thomas

-Jamie Marloo Thomas is a respected Senior Cultural Knowledge Holder for his Peek Whurrung Gunditjmara and Gunnai Communities.
-He understands the pain of disconnection from culture, which is why he has devoted the last 25 years to culturally mentoring young men.
-As the Co-Founder & Executive Director of Wayapa® Wuurrk, he delivers wellness programs based on ancient Indigenous Knowledge of Taking Care of Country, Respect, Accountability and Responsibility.
+Jamie Marloo Thomas is the Co-Founder Wayapa Wuurrk® and is a Senior Cultural Knowledge Holder for his Peek Whuurrung People of the Maara Nation and GunaiKurnai Communities.
+He understands the pain of disconnection from culture, which is why he has devoted the last 26 years to culturally mentoring young men.

-Combining 25 years of vast professional experience in Men’s Health, Well-being, Drug and Alcohol Support, Family Violence Prevention, Indigenous Youth, Cultural Heritage and Ancestral Remains Repatriation, with his personal connection practice rooted in Aboriginal Dance and Ceremony, Jamie created Wayapa® in consultation with Elders and Community.
+Combining 26 years of vast professional experience in Men’s Health, Well-being, Drug and Alcohol Support, Family Violence Prevention, Youth Mentoring, Cultural Heritage and Ancestral Remains Repatriation, with his personal connection practice rooted in Aboriginal Dance and Ceremony, Jamie co-created Wayapa in consultation with his Elders and Community.

 Ultimately Jamie’s work is about helping people reconnect to Earth, Spirit and their true Self, so they can experience the wellness secrets that the First Australians enjoyed for 80,000 years.

-Having worked within the Indigenous Community for over a decade, Sara believes life could be so much better, if only we listened to the wisdom of the world’s oldest living culture.
-As the co-founder of Wayapa® Wuurrk, which delivers wellness programs based on ancient Indigenous Knowledge of Respect, Accountability and Responsibility.
-Bringing an acute understanding and respect for Aboriginal culture, Sara’s experience spans employment, training and mentoring, tourism, culture and art servicing the Indigenous community.
-Sara combines her experience in this sector, with her studies in Energy Healing and Metaphysics.
-She has experienced the deep healing affects of Wayapa® personally and in the students of Wayapa®; regardless of cultural background.
+Having worked within the Indigenous Community for over 15 years, Sara believes life could be so much better, if only we listened to the wisdom of the world’s oldest living culture.
+Bringing a deep respect for Aboriginal culture, Sara combines her business experience within Community, with her passion for Energy Healing, Metaphysics and any natural wellness practices.
+She has experienced the deep healing and wellbeing affects of Wayapa® personally so is dedicated to sharing it with others for a better world.

-Together with her partner Jamie Marloo Thomas, Sara is passionate about breaking stereotypes and restoring connection within and between people, the Earth and Spirit.
+Together with Jamie, Sara is passionate about challenging thinking and restoring connection within and between people, the Earth and Spirit.